fbpx Skip to main content

 The correct approach depends on the nature of your pension products.
 For example, a defined benefit scheme or defined contribution plan may have very different effective future values.

-It’s crucial to include savings and investment accounts in addition to your pension since they will also generate an income.
+It’s also important to include savings and investment accounts in addition to your pension since they will also generate an income.
 That includes rental properties, investment products and cash savings.

-Without updated forecasts, it’s impossible to know if you should continue making contributions or whether you’re getting close to the LTA and need an alternative strategy to protect your financial security.
+Without updated forecasts, it’s impossible to know if you should continue making contributions or whether you’re likely to reach either of the thresholds above and need an alternative strategy to protect your financial security.

-In the good news, you won’t attract an immediate LTA tax bill until you reach a crystallisation event – which could be when you:
+Confusion about how and when the new allowances may apply is far from rare, and the good news is that you are unlikely to encounter unexpected tax charges until you reach a crystallisation event – which could be when you:

 • Purchase an annuity

-Pensions are tested against the LTA cap at any of these events or if an individual passes away.
+Pensions become subject to tax calculations and assessments at any of these events or if an individual passes away.
 Therefore, you need to know the anticipated value before drawing on your fund.
-Keeping within the allowance isn’t always easy, particularly for expats with multiple schemes in different jurisdictions, with varying pension benefits payable.

 HMRC Lifetime Allowance Protection

-You can apply for this protection if you had pension savings worth over £1 million at the start of the 2016/17 tax year, and there are various protection categories.
-It’s wise to seek professional guidance if you think you may be eligible and ensure you apply for the correct type of LTA protection.
+It’s wise to seek professional guidance if you think you may be eligible and to ensure you apply for the correct type of pension allowance protection.

 SIPPs Pension Transfers

-Choosing the Best Solution to Avoid Triggering the Lifetime Allowance
+Choosing the Best Solution to Avoid Unnecessary Pension Taxation

-The right way to manage your pension assets will depend on the following factors:
+There is no one ‘right’ way to manage your pension assets since the strategies or options we suggest may depend on the following factors, among others:

 • Whether you are already taking your pension or not.